 Article curated by Grace Mason-Jarrett

-Currently there’s a widely accepted model which has so far been successful in predicting and explaining sub-atomic behaviour.
-This model is known as the Standard Model, and describes almost every particle and fundamental force we have a name for.
+A widely accepted model which has so far been successful in predicting and explaining subatomic behaviour is the Standard Model.
+It describes almost every particle and fundamental force we have a name for.
 One such force is known as the ‘strong’ force, and acts over inconceivably short distances.
-It boasts a power of over 137 times more than electromagnetism however because it only has a range of one femtometer you and I will not notice its effects in daily situations.
-It is thought that this force is responsible for the stability of matter, however according to the current models, it is this exact force which is preventing structures known as ‘tetraneutrons’ from existing.
-Tetraneutrons are, in theory, four neutrons bound together in a stable state.
-Doesn’t sound very complicated, however putting this situation into the very finely-tuned mathematical equations which have been successful at predicting other phenomenon produces an impossible result, which scientists say is down to the strong force.
+It boasts a power over 137 times more than electromagnetism, but because it only has a range of one femtometer, you and I will not notice its effects.
+We think this force is responsible for the stability of matter; however, according to the current models, it also prevents structures known as Tetraneutrons from existing. tetraneutrons are, in theory, four neutrons bound together in a stable state.
+And putting this into the very finely-tuned mathematical equations which have been successful at predicting other phenomenon produces an impossible result.
 There was a claim of physical evidence of the tetraneutron found in a particle accelerator in Caen, yet the results held large errors so cannot be confirmed.
-If this particular arrangement of neutrons is discovered it could mean trouble for these mathematical elegancies, and perhaps mean that we are wrong about many other aspects of the strong force.
+If this particular arrangement of neutrons is discovered, it could mean trouble for maths, and perhaps that we are wrong about many other aspects of the strong force.

 At least that’s what we thought.
 Deeper exploration into these quarks has revealed that actually, the quarks can only account for part of the protons personality.
-The particular characteristic in question is one known as ‘spin’.
-This rather complex feature of particles is difficult to explain, but you can imagine it as the proton spinning on its axis.
-So it was thought that spin is caused by the three quarks which make up the proton, however the maths just doesn’t add up.
+The particular characteristic in question is spin.
+Spin doesn’t actually have anything to do with turning, but is an intrinsic property of particles, described as an angular momentum.
+We used to think spin was caused by the three quarks which make the proton, but the maths just doesn’t add up.
 Scientists hurriedly revised their theories about the proton swapping one quark for a particularly sticky particle known as a gluon, and changing the types of the other two quarks.
 Despite their revision, there are still discrepancies between the model and what physicists observe.
-Something’s missing, but what?.
+Something’s missing, but what?

 The Higgs Boson